 We can offer an initial discussion around the challenge we have, and can provide data where it is available or suggestions where to obtain it, then students would be expected to plan and deliver their project with support from their supervisor.

-Students from any dicipline can help us understand how can we better integrate issues of Fairtrade, trade justice or ethical consumption into Estates operations?
+Students from any discipline can help us understand how we can better integrate issues of Fairtrade, trade justice or ethical consumption into university operations.

 This could involve working with our Procurement team to assess, rank and improve impact through the supply chain on issues such as clothing and uniforms, food, IT and electronics, construction supplies, working with social enterprises.

-Other possible dissertation questions could include from the following or any other topics:
+Other possible dissertation questions could include the following or any other topics: